University Housing

 Student Conduct Philosophy

-The University Housing Student Conduct curriculum sets in place community expectations and decision-making strategies, educational conversations, opportunities to challenge self and other community members to advance towards lifelong success.
+The University Housing Student Conduct curriculum sets in place community expectations and decision-making strategies, educational conversations, and opportunities to challenge self and other community members to advance towards lifelong success.

-As a student you have the right to:
+As a student, you have the right to:

 1. Due Process